 - Navigate via Microsoft Intune – Mobile Apps – Apps

-- Click on +Add to add new Intune application for SCCM client installation
+- Click on +Add to add a new Intune application for SCCM client installation

-- Click on App Package File to upload SCCM client CCMSetup.MSI (use the latest version of SCCM client) file to Intune
+- Click on App Package File to upload the SCCM client CCMSetup.MSI (use the latest version of the SCCM client) file to Intune

 App version: 5.00.8634.1000 (1802 production version without hotfix)

 Click on the OK button on the App Package file blade.

 Click on the App Information option from Add App blade.